Mikesch-mp/icingaweb2-module-grafana/doc/02-installation.md

 Depending on which mode (proxy/direct/iframe) you want to use you have to set some configuration in Grafana

-### For `proxy` mode
+### For 'proxy' mode

-If you dont want anonymous access you have to create a user (with password) and enable basic auth in grafana.ini
+If you don't want anonymous access you have to create a user (with password) and enable basic auth in grafana.ini

 ```
  #################################### Basic Auth ##########################